HRMS – A Reality Check

 Snap to reality, a recent Fosway Group’s survey into the opinions of more than 500 business leaders in the EMEA region has yielded results that reek of disappointment in most HRMS implementations, with a mere 24% saying that HR technology has had an actual positive impact on their business.

-A closer look into the causes of this effect provide interesting insights.
+A closer look at the causes of this effect provides interesting insights.
 CHROs across the world agree that HR technology implementations failures can be attributed to the following broad categories:

 Exaggerated Expectations – Like most things in an organization, it is the thought that counts.
 This is not only true for the management who think that an HR technology platform will solve all their woes, but also for the misconception that it will rectify any non-technology flaws in their personnel, which, naturally, a technology platform simply cannot do.